Helle Busacca: Poetry

 Busacca's papers, which include correspondence, sketches, and rough drafts of published works, as well as many unpublished manuscripts, are kept in a special collection at the State Archives of Florence.

-Her work, especially her poetry and story writing, shows a profound originality and incisiveness that often departs from the intense testimony of a personal drama and from the consciousness of a tragic destiny.
-The author Busacca, nourished by a deep knowledge of classicism, forms a relationship with and is influenced by modern poetry of the most diverse origins and cultures, but with particular predilection for that of American background.
-In her works appear hints of the Beat Generation, Eliot, and Pound.
-Next to such influences, her work is marked by fluid variations of register that move from crude verbal violence to pinnacles of abstract and serene lyricism.
-A personally sorrowful but poetically fruitful note is the tragic memory of her brother Aldo's suicide, from which Busacca takes off to reach the sublime heights of a "message to the stars" and, almost paradoxically, to the concrete contemporaneity of an "act of social faith."
+Her poetry and prose have been linked by commentators to events in her personal life, including the suicide of her brother Aldo..
+Busacca studied classical literature, and critics have discussed her poetry in relation to modern poetic traditions, including T. S. Eliot and Ezra Pound..
+The suicide of her brother Aldo became a central subject in Busacca's later poetry.
+Her works connected with this event include I quanti del suicidio (1972), I quanti del karma (1974), and Niente poesia da Babele (1980).

 In "I quanti suicidio" (1972), the poet invents a language of the spoken word that is simple and immediate, meant for everyone to understand, as an indictment of the Italian system, the cowardice in her country that permitted the suicide of her brother, an unemployed scientist.
 The language she used, in its fiery directness and immediacy, was completely alienated from the experimental, skeptical, or symbolic language used in the poetry of her contemporaries.